Walking Tours, Expedition to Moku o Loʻe, and Marine Science Overnights for School Groups

 School groups from 4th-12th grade and visiting undergraduate classes have special rates for these half-day programs.
 Walking tours focus on a broad overview of HIMB research, hands-on activities, and stops at the invertebrate tanks and shark enclosures.
 The Expedition to Moku o Loʻe utilizes our new dedicated education vessel Ka Noelo Kai.
 Students collect plankton on the way across Kāneʻohe Bay, then complete two hands-on lab programs at Moku o Loʻe.
 Marine Science Overnights feature students building their own night plankton light traps, making a hypothesis, and collecting data.

-For more information, visit the Community Education Program website.
+For more information, visit the Center for Community Education website.

 Science Inquiry Programs for High School Classes & Students